 I highly recommend leaving as early as possible.
 The gates usually open at 6am (check the website above).
 When you do this hike first thing in the morning, it’s glorious.
 When you leave around 8-9am, you’ll have crowds of people on the trail.
 It’s worth getting up early for.

 What About the Potato Chip Short Trail?

 There are a few ways to hike to Potato Chip Rock and Mt Woodson.
-The route from Lake Poway is the most popular route for good reason.
+The route from Lake Poway is the most popular route for a good reason.
 It has great scenery, plenty of parking, facilities and bathrooms, and is the least steep (although still a tough climb).
-It does have an entry fee on the weekends through.
+It does have an entry fee on the weekends.

-If you want to try the other routes, here the are.
+If you want to try the other routes, here they are.
 Otherwise, keep reading for all the trail directions from Lake Poway.

 Is Potato Chip Rock Safe?